 Previous home to the notorious Pablo Escobar, Casa Malca was an abandoned mansion before Lio Malca purchased the property in 2013 turning the home into a lavish resort.

-This was one the best beach hotels in Tulum that I visited.
+This was one of the best beach hotels in Tulum that I visited.
 With your day pass you have access to all the pools, spa, rooftop terrace, and showers.
 If you are craving luxury and don’t mind dishing out the pesos then I highly suggest visiting this hotel.

 Minimum Spend | 1980 pesos ($100 USD) to enter, $50 USD goes towards credit for food and drinks.

-You probably have seen pictures of Coco Tulum, the all-white beach club where you gaze the turquoise waters on a rope swing, it’s super insta-famous!
+You probably have seen pictures of Coco Tulum, the all-white beach club where you gaze at the turquoise waters on a rope swing, it’s super insta-famous!

 Although it comes across as an elite beach club, it’s surprisingly super chill.
 Coco Tulum has hammocks, beach swings, and shaded sunbeds that pair flawlessly with a cocktail and Caribbean coast.

 Sundays Coco Tulum hosts beach parties where you can dance until the early morning with beats from DJ’s all around the world.

 Minimum Spend | 500 pesos ( $25 USD)